NSW Voluntary Assisted Dying Legislative Review

 The focus of this review is on strengthening the model and frameworks that support voluntary assisted dying in NSW.
 The review will not examine whether voluntary assisted dying should be precluded.

-As part of the consultation, key stakeholders are invited to provide feedback via the feedback form below.
 NSW Health has developed a background paper outlining the scope and key themes of the review.
-The background paper should be read prior to submitting feedback.
+As part of the consultation, key stakeholders were invited to provide feedback.

 Read the background paper